2014–15 Kentucky Wildcats men's basketball team: January

 Kentucky opened the SEC portion of their schedule on January 6 at home against Ole Miss.
 After looking dominant in November and December, the Cats were taken to the wire by the Rebels.
-UK needed overtime to outlast Ole Miss 89 to 86.
-Unfazed by trailing Kentucky 12 to 0 and 18 to 5, Ole Miss' Emmanuel Moody helped the Rebels regroup to mount runs of 10 to 0 and 7 to 0 to get within 23 to 22 before eventually taking a 30 to 26 lead with 7:01 left in the half.
-The Rebels led 38 to 36 at the break behind 50 percent shooting before Kentucky opened the second half with a spurt that put them by as many as six before Mississippi battled back.
+UK needed overtime to outlast Ole Miss 89–86.
+Unfazed by trailing Kentucky 12 to 0 and 18 to 5, Ole Miss' Emmanuel Moody helped the Rebels regroup to mount runs of 10–0 and 7–0 to get within 23–22 before eventually taking a four-point lead with 7:01 left in the half.
+The Rebels led 38–36 at the break behind 50 percent shooting before Kentucky opened the second half with a spurt that put them by as many as six before Mississippi battled back.
 Wildcats guard Aaron Harrison thwarted the Rebels' quest by scoring 26 points, including two big free throws with 1:29 remaining in overtime to put Kentucky ahead to stay.
-After the scare Ole Miss put into Kentucky, they rebounded on January 10 at Texas A&M behind Booker's 18 points to a 70 to 64 victory in double-overtime.
+After the scare Ole Miss put into Kentucky, they rebounded on January 10 at Texas A&M behind Booker's 18 points to a 70–64 victory in double-overtime.
 The Aggies rallied in the final minutes to tie it in regulation.
 Lyles made two foul shots with six seconds left in the first overtime for Kentucky, and Texas A&M took its time before missing a long 3 at the buzzer.
 Down 66 to 63, Texas A&M's Kourtney Roberson made one of two free throws before a turnover by Lyles gave the Aggies the ball back with 26.9 seconds left.
 A&M's Danuel House missed a 3-pointer with 16 seconds left and Kentucky's Johnson made two free throws to seal the game.
 Kentucky returned home on January 13 to defeat Missouri 86 to 37.
 Aaron Harrison scored 16 points including five 3-pointers to lift Kentucky to their first SEC win in regulation.
 Cauley-Stein added 13 points and Towns 12 points with 10 rebounds as Kentucky shot 48 percent from the field.
 The Wildcats also held Missouri to a season-low 27 percent and outrebounded the Tigers 46 to 27 including 30 defensive boards.